mattermost/mattermost-load-test-ng/docs/simplecontroller_config.md

 *int*

 The value of how often the action will be performed.
 The higher the value the lesser possibility to run the action.

+- A RunPeriod > 0 is expected to run the action.
+- A RunPeriod == 0 will cause the action to be skipped.
+- A RunPeriod < 0 will cause an error while validating the configuration.